JayaramJey/llama_model_training/README.md

 - Surprise

 # Project Structure
+- src
     - main.py
         - Loads the dataset from the CSV file
         - Data labels are put into one array
         - Text is tokenized
         - Three different training types available (Partial, FUll freeze, fine tune)
         - Weights are determined and applied based on training data balance
         - A custom head is applied to the model (Currently using BERT)
         - The model is trained and evaluated
+    - download.py
+        - Downloads the required data files to train and test the model
     - custom_head.py
         - Custom classification head that is used on the model for handling multi label classification outputs
 - config.yaml
     - A file which allows you to change multiple settings in training such as learning rate, training mode, ect... whithout the need to edit the code.
+- requirements.txt
+    - All the required packages needed to run the code
 # Steps for training and use
 ### Set up instructions
 - Clone the repository